InternationalPartnershipCSE/QPERW/location.md

 Our multilingual staff is well known for exceptional personalized service to both business and leisure guests.
 Unmatched levels of courtesy and comfort, coupled with the captivating backdrop of the majestic Rocky Mountains, will guarantee your perfect stay.

-Check in: 3:00 PM  Check out: 11:00 AM
+**Check in: 3:00 PM  Check out: 11:00 AM**

-Complimentary hot breakfast served 6:30 AM to 10:00 AM – Includes: scrambled eggs, bacon, sausage, juices, 3 cereals, English muffins, bagels, doughnuts, assorted fresh fruit, and coffee.
+**Complimentary hot breakfast served 6:30 AM to 10:00 AM – Includes: scrambled eggs, bacon, sausage, juices, 3 cereals, English muffins, bagels, doughnuts, assorted fresh fruit, and coffee.**

-Pictures of the hotel are located at *http://secure-web.cisco.com/1clQ0ZMwyjpYvIwvXZRMf9LvaiiZRHflIsK_5uWpTGB4WZDC4dhfCdOEw8DtiTiU9ZcPDdbK4_LAkwm_tNq_s08C6kaHpOqWJutPO9Nvd_c9GrtyZWSA_4Ntrs5yZv62FtqwxryosQacPc1GnJPkYlvxKWdPwN-zxEkf2GYbdytRuWM7NomP0Zd36221njqELLrrH3B_yShE4W_745WKQ7QVOBDwBJdG9G8ZlC-Kb3H1ZvUiDB8Byb7vVC_l-tq8u3zeOsPMnmJSwj5OCZWNRJQr_toSmCyjqYj8pY53AYRfWj30GQnfF_AMX1z2qhM2yp3NiqQnfHenMUx2DID4VnhizygsILPjAraMRM1L-TcrjazCyIxBtlkrT3HOrUhWiNMDbG6L1zVA7XFJV9_On5PrdBh1SzFPM3UAo4mq7SRTPa998vq--6YjBZPg-LgjQTzQIBabhwFmcCO8ZdkdzsnwxXBi5To2jmZgGXCZ_lCo/http%3A%2F%2Fwww.boulderinn.com <http://secure-web.cisco.com/11vGNyMncyaxJdoe69GpV6Wpi3rHO-U-mYGBqwKvl7ScpUKc0LEiyQOF_dF6bMXDsbS-IhMpfnnk6tSPwHmHmTAc82CxAidUlU--aaHzTpkYpSKBwvypVpZvbfTlF6ew4ofc2jOGd0wkDkJ7sX8N6qptaeU0V46wsHsBAbQZObky6aMD0sUPPp6yXrQfCk-MtpdW_JKvArvivkOiNtMIuhrMGex9BcLphAofDQ6gFD3KX7pCmT2uu78TD7LqWejrTLCrAoVEx9atktwl-OyvCt8Nv3J3QmHD-2J_QTF9MMVd-L5lyNAsdSSQt3U0bkZnZqVnwL7rYeWXa86UnzWDeJTfTXL0urYHJsigmlGRc3bkf4EAYRrtaQr4m17NLZRvIprjFjqcywHAWtcEJH6z5YP2qJD_fpui4WnvIhwkawrh8H6vWJnuXa1iKIa-LFsiwr128D5efEIAx78ARfgDjZAIylF_ses2giBhJNrphhXU/http%3A%2F%2Fwww.boulderinn.com%2F>*
+Pictures of the hotel are located at [here](https://boulderinn.com/)

-*Transportation to The Boulder inn*
+## Transportation to The Boulder inn

-*Driving Directions*
+### Driving Directions

 * Follow Airport Exit signs to Pena Blvd.
 After 9.7 miles, Pena Blvd. merges into